bakingflute/data-science-S2023/challenges/c01-titanic-assignment.md

 - Write your observations here
 - Are there any differences?
-  - On the Wikipedia, it says that there are 2,224 total passengers and crews who died versus the datasets’ 2201.
+  - On the Wikipedia, it says that there are 2,224 total passengers and crews who died versus the datasets’ 2,201.
 - If yes, what might account for those differences?
-  - It is just a tiny bit off because of the specific dataset’s focus or differences in data completeness.
+  - Due to the fact that Wikipedia can always update and fix information (if we have found new crew members/passengers) in the years after the data set was originally uploaded, it could have a higher number than the our data that we have access to now.
+This is due to the data set being a fixed number of people and cannot keep up with current news.

 ### **q3** Create a plot showing the count of persons who *did* survive, along with aesthetics for `Class` and `Sex`.
 Document your observations below.